meta-introspector/cloud-deployment-eliza/overview.md

 * Promptbook
 * etc

-### Implementation of customer needs into agent framework
+### Carry or Implementation of customer wish/needs into agent framework
+Consistent and secure.
+Translates wishes into quality metrics and checks.
 #### Character file for eliza
+memory updates.
+knowledge of your agent.
 ##### branch on git/repo
 ##### url on some server
 ##### variable in parameter store
 ##### other fancy char db

+## Update agent
+backup data.